kawrou/kawrou/README.md

 ## About me:
 - I'm a full-stack developer based in London specialising in **JavaScript, TypeScript, React, Node.js, PostgreSQL, and Python**.
-- I enjoy working across the stack, building responsive and accssible frontends, scalable backends, and writing well-tested code using TDD.
+- I enjoy working across the stack—building responsive and accessible frontends, scalable backends, and writing well-tested code using TDD.
-- I'm also exploring Scala and funcitonal programming to expand my backend knowledge.
+- I'm currently exploring Scala and functional programming to deepen my backend knowledge.

 - I transitioned into software development after years of working as a teacher.
 My background in education shaped my ability to **break down complex problems, work collaboratively, and adapt quickly to new challenges** - all skills I now apply in software development.